rolandjitsu/jupyter-widget-cookiecutter/{{cookiecutter.github_project_name}}/js/README.md

 - [Jasmine](https://jasmine.github.io/2.0/introduction.html)
 - [TSLint](https://github.com/palantir/tslint)

-**NOTE**: If you need to patch/polyfill some functionality, you can import it inside `config/karma-test-shim.ts` ([core-js](https://github.com/zloirock/core-js) is already loaded to provide polyfills for ES6 features).
+**NOTE**: [core-js](https://github.com/zloirock/core-js) is loaded during unit tests in order to provide polyfills for ES6 features that may not be available in the browser.

 And the following commands are available:
 - `npm test` - Runs unit tests on PhantomJS;